 OSHA's seven area offices throughout Texas will focus their resources on local factors that have contributed to serious injuries or fatalities.
 Other program objectives include motivating workers and employers to emphasize safety; encouraging the involvement of employees in analyzing and eliminating hazards; and establishing sound safety and health programs in English and Spanish that covers the full range of work practices used by local companies.

 OSHA Issues Guidance for Reducing Perchloroethylene Exposure

 Perchloroethylene is a commonly used chemical in the dry-cleaning industry that can pose serious health hazards.
-OSHA recently issued a new guidance document entitled Reducing Worker Exposures to Perchloroethylene in Dry-Cleaning to help employers reduce occupational exposure to this chemical.

 "This booklet provides practical and effective guidance on ways for dry-cleaning operators to reduce worker exposure to perchloroethylene," said Jonathan L. Snare, Acting Assistant Secretary of Labor for Occupational Safety and Health.
 "Reducing exposure to this potentially hazardous chemical is emphasized through a combination of preventive maintenance and control of leaks in dry-cleaning equipment, proper ventilation, and good work practices."